quorrajs/Quorra-docs/More/Response.md

 ### res.locals

 An object that contains response local variables scoped to the request, and therefore available only to the view(s) rendered during that request / response cycle (if any).
-Otherwise, this property is identical to app.locals (miscellaneous#application-locals).
+Otherwise, this property is identical to [app.locals](/docs/1/More/Miscellaneous.md#application-locals).

 This property is useful for exposing request-level information such as the request path name, authenticated user, user settings, and so on.